ELLIOTTCABLE/wrange/README.md

 tl;dr:

-    # a recent version of npm is required
+    brew install node # or similar
     npm install --global npm
+    # reasonably recent versions of node and npm are required

     git clone https://github.com/ELLIOTTCABLE/wrange.git
     cd wrange
     npm install
+    # or `npm install --global` to actually install the `wrange` command; see below

 ## Usage

-(If you're unfamiliar with Node, you can run commands in the root directory of this project as if you'd installed it globally, by replacing the command-name with `npx .` in the following commands.)
+If you're unfamiliar with the Node ecosystem: you can run commands in the root directory of this project as if you'd installed it globally, by replacing the command-name with `npx .` in the following commands.

 Usage is fairly-thoroughly documented via the built-in command-line help & manpage functionality.
 Try, for example,

     wrange --help
+    # or `npx . --help`, for example

     wrange print --help
     wrange serve --help